Hussien-K11/Hussien-K11/README.md

 ## 6. About Me

-I'm Hussien Kofi based in Northampton, UK focused, methodical, and fully committed to becoming a skilled SOC Analyst.
+I'm Hussien Kofi based in the UK, I'm focused, methodical, and fully committed to becoming a skilled SOC Analyst.
 I thrive in structured, high-responsibility environments and approach challenges with consistency, clarity, and purpose.

 Each project in this profile represents a deliberate step forward not just in technical knowledge, but in thinking like a defender.
 I prioritise documentation, process, and critical reasoning the skills that make analysts effective under pressure.